 The ‘olympication’ part of Twenty Twelfty Jubilimpycation is well on its way, and I’m totally enjoying it!
 The opening ceremony was just amazing (someone give that man an Oscar…) and I think the the torch lighting was so very original, but it also had such a strong message about developing and encouraging future generations of talent.
-I see the parallel with classical Indian music, where we place importance on the passing on of knowledge; one of the greatest honours for a teacher is when their student has not only ‘graduated’ but gone on to develop a student of their own to graduation level.
+I couldn’t help but see a parallel with classical Indian music, where we place importance on the passing on of knowledge – one of the greatest honours for a teacher is when their student has not only ‘graduated’ but gone on to develop a student of their own to graduation level.

-So I had all intention of casting on my Ravellenic Games project right at the start of the ceremony, but I (and also others, as it turns out) was so engrossed in the ceremony that i couldn’t tear my eyes away to cast on until after the athletes’ parade started.
+So, on the knitting front, I’m taking part in this year’s Ravellenic Games (essentially, select a knitting project or challenge, start during the Olympics, and aim to finish by the time the Olympic flame goes out).
+I had all intention of casting on my project right at the start of the ceremony, but I (and also others, as it turns out) was so engrossed in the ceremony that i couldn’t tear my eyes away to cast on until after the athletes’ parade started.

 I must also confess that I’ve been rather distracted from my Ravellenics project, by none other than Usain Bolt.
 When i saw the pattern for him on the Radio Times website i couldn’t resist!
 I finally finished him yesterday.